rjr61/cs1530_g2/README.md

 5b.
 If you have completed the previous steps correctly, there still should be 1 or 2 errors that you need to fix (thx StackOverflow)

 6. shut down virual environment using `deactivate`

+# Bugs to fix:
+1. Clicking on a navbar link multiple times appends the url to the end and errors